Meet the LCSO Staff

 CLAIRE MCKAY BOWEN: WEBSITE MANAGER

 Claire McKay Bowen has been maintaining the LCSO and Hoosier Star websites since 2017.
 Claire enjoys attending symphonies having played the violin for 20 years.
-Her day job is currently a Postdoctoral Research Associate at Los Alamos National Laboratory.
+Her day job is currently the Lead Data Scientist at the Urban Institute.
 Prior to that, she obtained her MS and PhD in Statistics at the University of Notre Dame and a double major in mathematics and physics at Idaho State University.